JetBrains/intellij-sdk-docs/intro/sdk_style.md

 If a node doesn't have a link but is just plain text, it will still appear in the table of contents but will be greyed out and not clickable.
 It acts as a placeholder for a documentation item.
-A placeholder is useful to keep track of what should be documented, but hasn't yet, and can be useful to show readers that the topic exists, but isn't yet documented (Pull Requests always welcome!).
+A placeholder is useful to keep track of what should be documented, but hasn't yet, and can be helpful to show readers that the topic exists, but isn't yet documented (Pull Requests always welcome!).